Why can’t I stop dating narcissists?

 The above incidents – especially the last one – are all seemingly harmless and pretty hilarious in hindsight.
 But the reality of grovelling for a narcissist to really commit to you and put you before themselves isn’t so funny.

-I recently revisited this piece by Fashion Journal scribe Jonti Ridley on her experience with ‘love bombing’.
-Love bombing is the “practice of showering someone with attention and affection in order to influence or manipulate them”, and is a practice commonly linked to narcissistic personalities
+I recently revisited this piece by Fashion Journal writer Jonti Ridley on her experience with ‘love bombing’.
+Love bombing is the “practice of showering someone with attention and affection in order to influence or manipulate them”, and is a practice commonly linked to narcissistic personalities.

-Jonti explains that love bombing takes the following form in everyday relos: “You need regular texts?
+Jonti explains that love bombing takes the following form in everyday relos.
+“You need regular texts?
 You got it.
 Daily phone calls?
-How about two.
+How about two?
 Feeling insecure?
-They’ll shower you in compliments.
+They’ll shower you with compliments.
 They’ll make you feel like the centre of the universe, using your own insecurities to build a sense of safety.
 Then, they’ll exploit you.”

 View this post on Instagram

 A lot of us on the dating circuit probably experience this to a degree.
 You’ll be passing the banter hot potato back and forth with a new attraction, maybe going on some frequent dates over the course of a couple of weeks, getting into a bit of a routine and so on.
-But then, you’re hooked on a feeling before you knew the feeling was even there.
+But then, you’re hooked on a feeling.

 This article was originally published on April 6, 2021.